 - Freelance health writer: There is a huge market for health topics on the Internet.
 If you’re a nurse with years of experience, your expertise and opinion can turn into a lucrative career for healthcare blogs, medical websites, etc.

 - Lifestyle counselor: You’re used to managing patients on all different levels.
 Why not use that experience and expertise to help people make positive, healthy choices in their lives?

 - Volunteer nursing: Many different organizations look for volunteer nurses to help out when necessary.
 See what kinds of opportunities are available near you.

 A Wide Variety of Different Careers for Nursing Professionals

 If a career in nursing isn’t for you, or you want to get away from the hustle and bustle of a busy ER, consider any of the options here.
-Just because clinical nursing didn’t work out the way you thought it might doesn’t mean you should avoid the healthcare industry altogether.
+Just because clinical nursing didn’t work out the way you thought doesn’t mean that you should avoid the healthcare industry altogether.
 You may enjoy a rewarding career as a phlebotomist.
 Your skills could be better placed in a different position that offers you more fulfillment.